nephio-experimental/tko/KRM.md

     demo-002fhello-002dworld-003av1.0.0

-The `tko` command can do this conversion for you:
+The `tko kube` command can do this conversion for you:

-    tko name to demo/hello-world:v1.0.0
+    tko kube to demo/hello-world:v1.0.0
     > demo-002fhello-002dworld-003av1.0.0
-    tko name from demo-002fhello-002dworld-003av1.0.0
+    tko kube from demo-002fhello-002dworld-003av1.0.0
     > demo/hello-world:v1.0.0

 Plugin IDs consist of the plugin type plus `|` plus the name, so when using a shell make sure to wrap it in quotes so that your shell won't interpret the `|`:

-    tko name to 'validate|free5gc/smf'
+    tko kube to 'validate|free5gc/smf'
     > validate-007cfree5gc-002fsmf

-You can use `tko name` inside a Bash expression, like so:
+You can use `tko kube` inside a Bash expression, like so:

-    kubectl get plugin $(tko name to 'validate|free5gc/smf')
+    kubectl get plugin $(tko kube to 'validate|free5gc/smf')

 Note that you can select by the `metadata.name` field, which also accepts wildcards:

-    kubectl get template --field-selector=metadata.name=$(tko name to nf/**)
+    scripts/kubectl-kind get template --field-selector=metadata.name=$(tko kube to nf/**)

 Finally, note that deployment names have special semantics.
 When you create a new deployment, e.g. with `kubectl create`, the KRM name is discarded, because the backend will generate a new random ID